A Luxurious Desire: Ancient Near Eastern Ivory Carvings

 Phoenician Ivory Carvings

 Phoenician artisans excelled at carving ivory.
-They were experts of ornamental crafts and specialized in decorative objects.
+They were experts in ornamental crafts and specialized in decorative objects.
 Their ivory carvings were traded throughout the near east and Mediterranean regions.
 Phoenician ivories drew largely from Egyptian art styles and they also employed a strong use of color.
-Their ivories were carved in high relief with open work designs and poised figures.
+Their ivories were carved in high relief with openwork designs and poised figures.
 Many of their designs were marked with Phoenician letters on the back side, likely to act as a guide for assembling certain objects.

 Although ivory carving traditions varied in style and technique, all regional ivory artisans were influenced by each other to some extent and often depicted similar motifs.
 Ivory carvings from all traditions were usually colored or gilded, but not all were inlaid with precious stones or colored glass.

 The iconography of Near Eastern ivory carvings from the Neo-Assyrian Period was quite diverse.
 Male and female figures were represented, courtiers and tributaries were popular characters as well.
-The ivory carvings also depicted animals that included lions, cattle or deer and fantastical, winged creatures: sphinxes, griffins, and genies.
+The ivory carvings also depicted animals: lions, cattle, or deer, and mythical, winged creatures: sphinxes, griffins, and genies.
 Floral and decorative, geometric motifs were also part of artistic compositions.

 Neo-Assyrian Ivory Collections